 Something flutters in my periphery.
 Just a paper bag blowing down the sidewalk.
 But I'm on edge.
 The other day in the Drug Zone break room I picked up a newspaper.
 There was a story about a body being found in a warehouse on Baker Street.
-The person had been murdered so badly that they had to consult his birth records just to verify that he'd ever been alive to begin with.
+The person had been murdered so badly that they had to consult his birth records just to verify that he'd ever been alive.
 That sort of thing is par for the course in this neighborhood.
-But I shouldn't use a golf metaphor, because Baker Street is the opposite of golf: if you're white and middle class you're not welcome here.
+But I shouldn't use a golf metaphor, because Baker Street is the opposite of golf: if you're white and upper class you're not welcome here.

 As I wait for the light, a homeless guy walks up to my car.
-A syphilitic smile spreads across his face as he sees the Drug Zone sign.
-I start to roll up my window, but his bony fingers wrap around the glass.
-I smile back and roll the window down slightly, then up again, then down again, to make it look like I was just studying its mechanism.
+A crooked smile spreads across his face as he sees the Drug Zone sign.
+I start to roll up my window, but his bony fingers wrap around the edge.
+I smile back and roll the window down slightly, then up again, then down again, to make it look like I was just testing its mechanism.

 "Hey, you're with Drug Zone, right?
 Saw the sign on your car.
 I was just wondering ..."